How to Conduct a Win/Loss Analysis with Zach Golden

 The interview process involves several key steps:

-• Recording and Transcription: It’s crucial to capture interviews accurately.
+- Recording and Transcription: It’s crucial to capture interviews accurately.
 Use call recording tools and transcription services to ensure all details are documented.
-Whether through advanced technology or traditional methods, detailed notes are essential.
+Whether through advanced technology or traditional methods, detailed notes (like deposition examples in the legal industry) are essential.

 Analyzing and Utilizing Feedback